drewf24/world-airbnb/writeup/writeup.md

     ## 4 Staten Island       Median or Above     5    0.217
     ## 5 Bronx               Median or Above    13    0.153

+Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
+Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.

 ### Neighborhood?

 After discovering the vairation in price between borough, we were very interested in exploring how price was affected by neighbourhood (within each borough).
-We calculated the median price of the top 10 neighborhoods and check their corresponding borough to see if they tend to lie in same borough, which we might expect to be Manhattan as it is the most expensive borough.
+We calculated the median price of the top 10 neighborhoods and checked their corresponding borough to see if they tend to lie in same borough, which we might expect to be Manhattan as it is the most expensive borough.

     ## # A tibble: 10 x 3
     ## # Groups:   neighbourhood [10]